IT50/book/en/partitioning-and-filesystem.md

 ## Filesystem

-Now, what gives the directory structure out of the raw data in a partition?
-A filesystem is established to do this job.
+Up to this point, there is no way to allocate many pieces of data of dynamic sizes.
+Our next type of abstraction, filesystem, is established (usually in a partition) to do this job.
+The most common filesystems give a tree structure.

 Filesystem is already a very complicated topic on its own.
 But a general idea is that, somewhat similar to partitioning, there is a “file table” at a fixed location (usually the start of space), and it contains data such as where each file starts and ends, the directory structure, permissions, _etc._ The actual file data is put in the remaining space.